tstarrlab/SARS-CoV-2-RBD_DMS_Omicron-XBB-BQ/results/summary/collapse_scores.md

     ## W = 1369, p-value = 0.4529
     ## alternative hypothesis: true location shift is not equal to 0

-Compare effects of mutations to effects of deletions.
+Compare effects of mutations to effects of deletions for XBB data.

 ``` r
 temp <- data.table(site=331:531,median_sub=as.numeric(NA),min_sub=as.numeric(NA),del=as.numeric(NA))